quevivasbien/quevivasbien.github.io/markdown/the_god_of_wisdom.md

 ---

-Serĉa and Ben arrived at the base of the *prêtres* late that evening.
+Serĉa and Ben arrived at the base of the *Prêtres* late that evening.
 Serĉa's muscles were aching awfully -- he had never walked that far in a single day and was not at all looking forward to the mountain climb he still had to look forward to.
 After a miserable dinner of vegetable massacre, they settled down for sleep (Ben had, luckily, brought the hammocks along).

 Serĉa slept soundly all night and was again woken up by the rising sun, this time emerging from the Farm's north opening.
 He didn't feel any better than he had the previous evening; if anything, his muscles protested even more as he stood up and began preparing for the day's trek.

 Ben Abn was ready to go much earlier this time, seeming excited for the climb to come.
-The peaks of the *prêtres* could be reached along rocky paths chiseled in spirals up each of the three mountains, and the two men began to climb one of these paths to begin ascending the middle, tallest one.
+The peaks of the *Prêtres* could be reached along rocky paths chiseled in spirals up each of the three mountains, and the two men began to climb one of these paths to begin ascending the middle, tallest one.

 "I was thinking about what we were saying yesterday," Ben remarked.